mbeall/reqs/proposal.md

 # Project Proposal
 ## Description
 Our website will be a support ticketing system that can be used for a variety of software, projects and organizations.
 While the project may expand in the future, there will be two basic types of users of the website: administrators and customers.
 Customers will be able to submit issues and feature requests for software and other projects without needing to create an account.
-Instead, they will verify which software/project/organization they are submitting a ticket for via a unique URL or some other method.
+Instead, they will verify which software/project/organization they are submitting a ticket for via a unique URL.
 Administrators will be able to login and moderate tickets, assigning tags, priorities, and support staff to them.
-If the customer supplies contact information, an administrator will be able to follow-up with them regarding the ticket they submitted.

 ## Functionality
 - Customer: Submit a ticket for a problem encountered with the software, project, or organization.
 - Customer: Submit a feature request for the software, project, or organization.
 - Customer: Submit a screenshot to help administrators replicate an issue.
+- Customer: Search for open tickets.
 - Administrator: Assign tickets to other administrators on the same software, project, or organization team.
-- Administrator: Assign tickets a priority (High, Medium, Low).
+- Administrator: Assign tickets a priority (High, Medium, and Low).
 - Administrator: Assign tickets a custom tag (i.e. css, js, docs, examples, etc.).
 - Administrator: Assign and track tickets by status (Open, In Progress, Resolved, etc.).

 ## Business Rules
-_A preliminary list of the rules that will govern your application._
 - Administrators can only access projects that they create or have been invited to administer.
 - Customers will be encouraged to register, or at least provide their name and email address, but it is not required.
 - Unregistered users' activity will be logged under their IP Address.
 - Unregistered users will only be able to submit x amount of tickets in a 24-hour period.

 ## Assumptions
-_Assumptions (if any) that you have made about who will use your application and how they will use it._
 - Submitting a ticket needs to be as simple as possible for the customer, requiring the smallest amount of information possible.
 - Not all customers wish to be followed up with.
 - Ticket moderation, management, and customer support should be easy to manage for administrators.
 - A system that is not cumbersome for customers AND not cumbersome for administrators IS POSSIBLE.
-- The customer knows how to navigate the website.
+- The customer knows how to navigate a website.
-- A user is an employee or customer of the particular organization that owns the project.
+- The customer will be affiliated with the company.
-- The customer has a specific goal for their visit to the website.
+- The customer has a goal in mind for what they are looking for.
 - The customer is comfortable entering basic information on the website.
 - The customer is comfortable with the website tracking their IP address and other identifying information.

 ## Web Pages
-_A preliminary list of web pages.
-For each page, a brief description of its purpose and a written or graphic representation of its layout and contents.
-The proposed flow among the pages should also be included._

 #### Home
 On the home page will be a brief introduction to what the website/application does and will have an area to login for administrators.
 There will also be a link to the About and Contact pages, and the option to search for a user, project, or organization.